dbrnz/typedobject/README.rst

 and runs under Windows, Linux and OS/X.

-As well as a providing a multi-platform RDF library, ``typedobject`` enables the relationships between RDF statements about a resource and the C++ class that represents resource to be specified in a succinct way.
-This is done by embedding a DSL into class declarations (via macros) and using pre-processing to generate C++ code.
+As well as a providing a multi-platform RDF library, ``typedobject`` enables the relationships between RDF statements about a class of resources and the C++ class that represents the resource to be specified in a succinct way.
+This is done by embeddingn a DSL into C++ class declarations (via macros) and using pre-processing to generate C++ implementation code.

 A simple example